Toxic cabin air

 Currently, the only aircraft model that does not bleed air from its engines is the Boeing 787.

-In the event of an engine oil leak or a break in the seal that keeps the oil and air apart, fumes and chemicals can make their way, often undetected, into the aircraft cabin through the ventilation system.
-If a seal suddenly fails, it causes a ‘fume event’ which sees significant levels of oil contaminating the bleed air and smoke entering the cabin.
+Due to the design of the bleed air system, fumes and chemicals make their way, often undetected, into the aircraft cabin through the ventilation system.
+If a significant release of chemicals occurs through the seals, it causes a ‘fume event‘.

 Common signs of a fume event include: